Skip to Main Content

 Traditionalists (SJs): Pillars of Stability

-- Common Roles: COO, CFO, HR Manager
+• Common Roles: Second-in-command, CFO, HR Manager

 Traditionalists, who I often refer to as Critics or Guardians, make up about 40% of the broader population.
 As the backbone of our organizations, Traditionalists are detail-oriented and excel in roles that require consistency and structure, where they can ensure everything runs smoothly.
 They excel at making sure things of value are protected (see Chesterton’s Fence).
 This is why I also sometimes call them Protectors.
 Mother Teresa, Colin Powell, Warren Buffett, George Washington, Queen Elizabeth II, and George H.W.
 Bush are examples of Traditionalists.